 Hindi propagated in the seventies and eighties by various governmental organisations also had its effect.
-The Hindi terms coined by them to replace commonly spoken English words were so confusing that even the Hindi speaking population of North India would have had a run for their money.
-The national Television – Doordarshan – and the All India Radio spewed out those tough Hindi words with venom.
-This resulted in many homes in South India switching off their TV sets at 8:45 PM – the commencement of Hindi national telecast.
+Hindi terms coined by them to replace commonly spoken English words were so confusing that even Hindi speaking population of North India would have had a run for their money.
+National Television – Doordarshan – and All India Radio spewed out those tough Hindi words with venom.
+This resulted in many homes in South India switching off their TV sets at 8:45 PM – on commencement of Hindi national telecast.

-In the eighties, opening up of media space for private players resulted in the new channels using a medium – a mix of Hindi and English – which could be better understood by everyone.
+In the eighties, opening up of media space for private players resulted in new channels using a medium – a mix of Hindi and English – which could be better understood by everyone.

 With globalisation and advancement of IT, the luck Indians rode on, mainly for maintaining English as a national language, was that many found jobs in the world market.
 India ended up having a reservoir of English speaking educated mass, which attracted global players to establish business, especially in the IT field.